sericks007/Sally-Luvs-GitHub/Luke.md

 - He is short, but tall on personality

 ## Luke is silly
-Luke also loves to plug his nose and make funny sounds, as shown below.
+Luke loves to plug his nose and make funny sounds, as shown below.
 He thought this was hilarious!

 ![Luke is cute](MakingFunnySounds.jpg)